The Seat Next to the King

 A Minmar Gaslight production presented by Green Light Arts

-The Seat Next to the King was first produced in the 2017 Toronto Fringe Festival to high critical acclaim and subsequently remounted at the Theatre Centre in Sept 2017.
+The Seat Next to the King was first produced in the 2017 Toronto Fringe Festival to high critical acclaim where it also won Best New Play and Patron’s Pick.
+It was subsequently produced at the Theatre Centre in Sept 2017.

 Reviews / Podcasts